cv007/NUCLEO_G031K8/README.md

 #### An earlier all-in-one file variation can be seen in the online compiler - https://godbolt.org/z/hf63Wf5qY where it is now split out into appropriate headers here.

 #### So, you do not need to stick to the manufacturers way of doing things if you prefer something better.
 The C++ language is also quite nice and as seen here there is no C++ standard library in use and there is no requirement to use it.
 The C++ language itself has quite a nice toolbox, and is a good fit for the mcu.

+#### Although doing everything on your own is possible as shown here, you will soon run into the problem of being overwhelmed with things that need to be done on your own.
+The companion project NUCLEO_G031K8_B uses the CMSIS files and the mcu header from ST to make things easier (not hard to find either).
+Its a little less desirable to have more files to find the meaning of things, but in this case there is only a single header where the register structs are located as oposed to creating these structs individually in the peripheral class, and the peripheral base addresses woud otherwise have to be created in a seperate file anyway.
+The C++ code stays the same, but now we get some help in the mundane area of mcu registers and addresses.